artemave/REST-assured/README.markdown

 Double is a stub/mock of a particular external call.
 There is the following rest API for setting up doubles:

 * `POST '/doubles', { request\_fullpath: path, content: content, method: method }`
   Creates double with the following parameters:

-  - `request_fullpath` e.g., `/some/api/object`, or with parameters in query string (useful for doubling GETs) - `/some/other/api/object?a=2&b=c`.
+  - __request_fullpath__ - e.g., `/some/api/object`, or with parameters in query string (useful for doubling GETs) - `/some/other/api/object?a=2&b=c`.
 Mandatory.
-  - `content` is whatever you want this double to respond with.
+  - __content__ - whatever you want this double to respond with.
 Mandatory.
-  - `method` is one of http the following http verbs: GET, POST, PUT, DELETE.
+  - __method__ - one of http the following http verbs: GET, POST, PUT, DELETE.
 Optional.
 GET is default.

   Example (using ruby RestClient):

-  `RestClient.post 'http://localhost:4578:/doubles', { request_fullpath: '/api/v2/products?type=fresh', method: 'GET', content: 'this is list of products' }`
+    RestClient.post 'http://localhost:4578:/doubles', { request_fullpath: '/api/v2/products?type=fresh', method: 'GET', content: 'this is list of products' }

-  Now GETting "http://localhost:4578:/api/v2/products?type=fresh" (in browser for instance) should return "this is list of products".
+  Now GETting http://localhost:4578/api/v2/products?type=fresh (in browser for instance) should return "this is list of products".

   If there is more than one double for the same request\_fullpath and method, the last created one gets served.
 In UI you can manually control which double is 'active' (gets served).

 * `DELETE '/doubles/all'`
   Deletes all doubles.

 ### Redirects

 It is sometimes desirable to only double certain calls whilst letting others through to the 'real' services.
 Meet Redirects.
 Kind of "rewrite rules" for requests that didn't match any double.
 Here is the resp API for managing redirects:

-* `POST '/redirects', { pattern: pattern, to: uri }`

-  Creates redirect with the following parameters:
+* `POST '/redirects', { pattern: pattern, to: uri }` Creates redirect with the following parameters:

-  - `pattern` - regex (perl5 style) tested against request fullpath.
+  - __pattern__ - regex (perl5 style) tested against request fullpath.
 Mandatory
-  - `to` - url base e.g., `https://myserver:8787/api`.
+  - __to__ - url base e.g., `https://myserver:8787/api`.
 Mandatory

   Example (using ruby RestClient):

-  `RestClient.post 'http://localhost:4578/redirects', { pattern: '^/auth', to: 'https://myserver.com/api' }`
+    RestClient.post 'http://localhost:4578/redirects', { pattern: '^/auth', to: 'https://myserver.com/api' }

-  Now request (any method) to 'http://localhost:4578/auth/something/useful' will get redirected to 'https://myserver.com/api/something/useful'.
+  Now request (any method) to http://localhost:4578/auth/something/useful will get redirected to https://myserver.com/api/something/useful.
 Provided of course there is no double matched for that fullpath and method.
   Much like rewrite rules, redirects are evaluated in order (of creation).
 In UI you can manually rearrange the order.

 ## TODO